Construction

 - Noise Bylaw

-- Sounds caused by various types of City initiated construction are exempt from the Noise Bylaw (see 7 f), however, unless emergent, the City tries to avoid night and 24/7 work in areas that are close to or have the potential to create a nuisance to residential areas.
+- Sounds caused by various types of City initiated construction are exempt from the Noise Bylaw (see 7 f), however, the City tries to avoid night and 24/7 work in areas that are close to or have the potential to create a nuisance to residential areas.

-- Sounds caused by various types of City initiated construction are exempt from the Noise Bylaw (see 7 f), however, unless emergent, the City tries to avoid night and 24/7 work in areas that are close to or have the potential to create a nuisance to residential areas.
+- Sounds caused by various types of City initiated construction are exempt from the Noise Bylaw (see 7 f), however, the City tries to avoid night and 24/7 work in areas that are close to or have the potential to create a nuisance to residential areas.

 - Cost and Schedule Impacts